 Having been to Disneyland Paris a few times now, I am sharing our family favourites to do and see.
 Everyone has their own faves but these are ours.

 I know, I know…its expensive.
 But for proximity to the park it can’t be beaten, its literally at the park gates and this means that you can pop back during the day for a break if you need to and cuts down on faff factor travelling to and from the hotel.
-I love anything that cuts down on faff!
-We like the large family bedrooms, the Inventions Restaurant which does a decent if expensive buffet evening meal with fresh seafood, the glowtini cocktails and the spacious lobby with that distinctive ‘you are here’smell.
+We like the large family bedrooms, the Inventions Restaurant which does a decent if expensive buffet evening meal with fresh seafood, the glowtini cocktails and the spacious lobby with that distinctive ‘you are here’ smell.
 We used to love meeting the characters at breakfast time and have fond memories of my girls skipping down the corridors with Minnie Mouse but alas alack the characters are not in the hotels any more.
-Staying in a Disney hotel means that you can use those Early Magic Hours (EMH) to your best advantage, going into the park before it opens and then popping back to the hotel for a feast of a breakfast just as the park gets busy.
+Staying in a Disney hotel means that you can use those Early Magic Hours (EMH) to your best advantage.

 The fastpass system at Disneyland Paris isn’t quite as developed as the one at WDW Florida but its still well worth getting your head round this system to beat the queues.
 You put your park ticket into the fastpass machine at the attraction you want to fastpass and out comes a timed ticket.
 You go back to the attraction at that time and it means that you can enter via the FP line rather than the normal line so it cuts queue time.
 Be smart with your FPs.
 You can’t book another FP till you use the one you have and they do run out, so grab a FP for any must do attractions as soon as you enter the park.
 Don’t waste FP on attractions with small queues and get your next one as soon as you have used your FP.
 If you are staying in certain Disney Hotels you also get an extra FP per day, including the Disneyland Hotel.